Hu Jieguo: In business

 With his investment in Golden Gate Restaurants and Hotels, Hu expanded the family's network and strengthened the ties between Chinese and Nigerian companies and politicians.

 Since 1998, Hu has helped Chinese companies invest in Nigeria.
-A 3,000km railway reconstruction and maintenance project undertaken by China Civil Engineering Construction Corporation in Nigeria was negotiated with the help of Hu Jieguo and at the time, was the largest project undertaken by a Chinese enterprise in Africa.
+A 3,000 km railway reconstruction and maintenance project undertaken by China Civil Engineering Construction Corporation in Nigeria was negotiated with the help of Hu Jieguo and at the time, was the largest project undertaken by a Chinese enterprise in Africa.
 Hu also received a delegation from the China National Petroleum Corporation and introduced them to Nigeria's Federal Ministry of Petroleum Resources.

 He has additionally worked with Chinese provinces like Shandong to organise commodity fairs, and open industrial estates in Nigeria, thus attracting private Chinese companies.

 Chieftaincy

 In 1999, during Obasanjo's presidency and Bola Tinubu's the governorship of Lagos, Hu was involved in the reconstruction and development of more than 20 secondary schools.

 In 2001, acknowledging Hu's contributions, the head chief of the Yorubas in Lagos awarded him a chieftaincy title, approved by the governor.
 At the ceremony, which Hu attended in the traditional attire of the Yoruba, the head chief offered him several titles to choose from.
 Hu picked Baba Ase, meaning "service chief" saying he wanted to “serve the people in Africa”.

 Hu Jieguo had a great influence on Nigeria's politics and has made many economic contributions.
 In addition, he can communicate with people proficiently in Hausa.

 Hu Jieguo currently has an armed guard of nearly a hundred people specially approved by relevant Nigerian departments and under his full command.